 If you decide you want to change your party to Democrat, Republican, Green, Independent, etc … You can do that by filling out a new voter registration application.
 If you’re doing it online, click “Change of Party” on question No. 3.
 Question No. 3 on the printed-out form also gives you a chance to enter a new party.

 VOTING BY MAIL IN PENNSYLVANIA

-In Pennsylvania, you can begin voting 50 days before Election Day via mail-in ballot, absentee ballot or at a satellite election office (locations TBD).
-That means you can begin casting your ballot on September 19, 2022, or as soon as it arrives in your mailbox.
+In Pennsylvania, you can begin voting 50 days before Election Day via mail-in ballot, absentee ballot or at a satellite election office.
+That means voters could begin casting your ballot on September 19, 2022, or as soon as it arrives in your mailbox.